bruslim/bruslim.github.io/_posts/2014-09-22-script-your-cover-letter.md

 title: Script Your Cover Letter
 ---

-I've finished a batch of [HackerSchool](http://hackerschool.com), and started applying to the companies that they work with.
+I've finished a batch of [Hacker School](http://hackerschool.com), and started applying to the companies that they work with.
 One of the things you should do is write a cover letter or email to the company when applying.
 Most people just send a slightly modified version to each company.